mokiat/lacking/docs/physics/derivations/effective-mass-derivation.md

+---
+title: Effective Mass
+---

 # Effective Mass Derivation

-Following is a derivation of the `effective mass` as discussed in the physics [theory](../physics/theory.md#effective-mass) section.
+Following is a derivation of the `effective mass` as discussed in the physics [theory](../theory.md#effective-mass) section.

 Let us consider an object that is experiencing both a linear acceleration $a$ and an angular acceleration $\alpha$ but has one of its sides attached to a stationary anchor point $p$.
 We would like to know what force the anchor point exerts on the object (and vice versa).
 Following is a depiction of the scenario.